TL;DR

 Best for highly technical teams that enjoy building complex systems from scratch.

 ClickUp can do almost anything, which means nothing is easy by default.
 Recreating EOS® demands hundreds of choices around views, custom fields, statuses, and automations.
+And who is going to maintain that system?
+Separating day-to-day operation from strategy work is no small feat, and requires a good understanding of EOS® first.

-Self-implementers often burn weeks designing the “perfect” ClickUp workspace, only to find it too complex for live L10 use.
+Self-implementers often burn weeks designing the 'perfect' ClickUp workspace, only to find it too complex for live L10 use.
 V/TOs become fragmented across tasks and docs, and strict L10 time-boxing feels clunky in an asynchronous-first tool.

 - Configuration tax is high; framework drift risk follows.